vterry/guild-project-ddd/README.md

 Yeah ...
 I's a lot of book, but time isnt a problem here.

-**It is a small project, is it worth that effort and maybe over engineer?** Surely not, but the object here is just get hands dirty and evaluate trade off.
+**It is a small project, is it worth that effort and maybe future overengineer?** Surely not, but the object here is just get hands dirty and evaluate trade off.

 ## About the Guild Project